jm1021/churchofjesuschrist/_posts/2024-03-17-isaiah-bookends.md

 9 And I do this that I may prove unto many that I am the same yesterday, today, and forever; and that I speak forth my words according to mine own pleasure.
 And because that I have spoken one word ye need not suppose that I cannot speak another; ***for my work is not yet finished***; neither shall it be until the end of man, neither from that time henceforth and forever.

 12 For behold, I shall speak unto the ***Jews*** and they shall write it; and I shall also speak unto the ***Nephites*** and they shall write it; and I shall also speak unto ***the other tribes of the house of Israel***, which I have led away, and they shall write it; and ***I shall also speak unto all nations of the earth and they shall write it***.

+### Marking of Scriptures: 2 Nephi 31

+3 For my soul delighteth in plainness; for after this manner doth the Lord God work among the children of men.
+For the Lord God giveth light unto the understanding; ***for he speaketh unto men according to their language, unto their understanding***.

+#### Personal Markings: March 4, 2020
+My (Our) Lord has spoken to me according to my language.
+My language has been about a journey, one that often takes me on adventures, changes and family changes.
+The presence of the spirit has always been a companion.

+Everything I have hoped for in my career, education, and variety has been provided to me.
+I have seen much of the world, been a missionary, raised a family, been an executive, and now a teacher.
+Family has been an adventure as well, so much change, yet so much good.

+I recognize that the Lord has spoken to me in all these transitions.
+Each new adventure had had moments of prayer, pondering,  and work to obtain joy in my goal.
+Each adventure the Lord has supported me with either righteous friends or a righteous spouse.
+They have helped transform me for the better.

+My language seems to have evolved.
+My skills have had several rounds of polish.
+My mind has often recognized the spirit which has guided me in all efforts.
+My life has always had opportunity for ministry and I have seen a fullness in service.
+My Lord and My God have directed me to the straight and narrow through covenants and the gift of the Holy Ghost.

+This day I feel full and hopeful in the doctrine of Jesus Christ.

+#### Personal Markings: March 17, 2024
+As a 45-year-old widower, I wanted answers.
+As I was seeking and knocking I was blessed with an abundance of experiences that comforted me in my times of need.
+The stories and glories I received by trying to stay close to the Lord and follow the Prophet have never ceased.

+1. A reflective and glorious sky amid rainy moments after Tamara passed away.
+2. While preparing for an Eulogy, I was prompted to write Tamara's words.
+I asked my mother-in-law to look for something unknown in the garage, and she found a journal.
+3. Experiencing a dream where Tamara and I were teaching a deceased great-grandfather the Gospel.
+Noticing that she had more glory than I had on that occasion.
+4. Shortly after the funeral, when alone and troubled, the Lord sent me a return missionary Nanny from France.
+This bolstered Trent, Corey, Claire and I to weather the storm and morning.
+5. A couple of years later, the Lord sent me Lora.
+We married after 6 weeks.
+6. A couple of years after that we had Shay, and I adopted Tiernan.
+7. Personal revelatory experience accompanied every event mentioned.